web34-zakmayfield/JS-Exercise-Prototype/README.md

 ## Objectives

 - explain the four principles of the 'this' keyword and demonstrate each explanation with an example of their uses
-- describe, and use prototypes, constructor functions the new keyword, and pseudo-classical inheritance to build a small object based video game
+- describe, and use prototypes, constructor functions the new keyword, and pseudo-classical inheritance to build a small object based video game.

 ## Introduction